uafgeotools/mtuq/docs/user_guide/06/plotting_time_shifts.rst

 Plotting custom attributes
 --------------------------

-It is possible to `add custom trace attributes <https://uafgeotools.github.io/mtuq/user_guide/06/trace_attributes.html#custom-trace-attributes>`_ to the data structure returned by `collect_attributes`.
+It is possible to `add custom attributes <https://uafgeotools.github.io/mtuq/user_guide/06/trace_attributes.html#custom-trace-attributes>`_ to the data structure returned by `collect_attributes`.

 To plot how a custom attribute varies, we can use the private function `_plot_attrs`: